Direct Imaging of Hydrogen-Driven Dislocation and Strain Field Evolution in a Stainless Steel Grain: Results and Discussion

 The distribution of $\varepsilon_{111,\ \mathrm{surf.}}$ in Figure \ref{fig:Fig2}a is shown in Figure \ref{fig:Fig2}b.
 The mean $\varepsilon_{111,\ \mathrm{surf.}}$ is slightly compressive at all times, and the distribution remains largely unchanged during hydrogen charging.
 This shows that hydrogen has little effect on grain-grain misfit and thus intragranular strains that could drive plasticity.
 Rather, hydrogen predominantly leads to a large volumetric strain compared to $\varepsilon_{111,\mathrm{surf.}}$.
 The mean and standard deviation of $\varepsilon_{111,\mathrm{surf.}}$ are plotted in Figure \ref{fig:Fig2}c.
 The reduction in average $\varepsilon_{111,\mathrm{surf.}}$ with increasing charging time suggests a small average compression at grain boundaries.
 This is consistent with the accumulation of hydrogen at grain boundaries, leading to a slight compression of near-boundary material.
+Another interpretation could be the hydrogen-facilitated diffusion of chromium to the grain boundary to replenish any chromium lost during the possible formation of carbides during the annealing process, resulting in a reduction of tensile strain.